Dwijad/Dockerize-Kafka-Connect/README.md

  - Install docker with buildx plugin as described [here](https://docs.docker.com/engine/install/ubuntu/)

  #### To run the docker image
- - You have a local kafka cluster running in any of the PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL mode.
+ - You have a  kafka broker cluster configured in any of the PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL mode.
- -  You have a schema registry server running with/without SSL mode.
+ -  A schema registry server running with/without SSL mode.
  -  You want to convert data for Kafka Connect to and from in Avro format.
- -  For testing query based CDC connector a MySQL DB server is configured and running.
+ -  For testing query/log based CDC connector a MySQL DB server is configured and running.
  -  For rebuilding Docker image,

 ### Usage